rajzaveri15/bankpersonalloan/README.md

 # bankpersonalloan
-Analyzing Banking and with regards to Personal Loans
+Analyzing Banking with regards to Personal Loans

 #### Project Overview
 In the world of Banking, Loan Acceptance has always been an area of interest.
 How likely is it that an individual will accept a loan?
 What are the different factors that go into whether or not someone will accept a loan?
-I wanted to answer these questions and also explore banking data to see discover different breakdowns of education levels, family sizes, and other factors.
+I wanted to answer these questions and also explore banking data to discover different breakdowns of education levels, family sizes, and other factors.

 #### Dataset Overview
 The dataset used had attributes of both numeric and boolean values.
 It consists of 5000 records of bank customers and their following attributes: ID (Customer ID), Age (Customer's Age), Experience (number of years of professional experience), Income (Annual Income of the customer), ZIP Code (Customer's ZIP Code), Family (Customer's family size), CCAvg (How much the customer spent with their credit cards on average per month), Education (value of 1 for undergrad, 2 for graduate, and 3 for advanced degree), Mortgage (The value of the customer's house mortgage), Securities Account (Does the customer have a Securities Account (1/0)), CD Account (Does the customer have a Certificate of Deposit (CD) Account (1/0)), Online (Does the customer use online banking facilities (1/0)), CreditCard (Does the customer use a credit card issued by the Bank (1/0)), and Personal Loan (Whether or not the customer accepted the loan offered (1/0)).